clearhaus/gateway-api-docs/source/index.html.md

 but also a notice to halt all future recurring transactions on this card from this merchant.

-Only after the withdrawal of consent has been lifted, by actions taken by cardholder or issuer, may recurring transactions be resumed.
+Only after the withdrawal of consent has been lifted, by actions from cardholder or issuer, may recurring transactions be resumed.